Get the Recipe

 The most interesting side effect of using baking soda in a recipe is that it affects browning in a major way.
 The Maillard reaction, named after Louise Camille Maillard, who first described its processes in the early twentieth century, is the set of reactions responsible for that beautiful brown crust on your steak and the deep color of a good loaf of bread.
 Aside from cosmetics, the reaction also produces hundreds of aromatic compounds that add an inimitable savoriness and complexity to foods.

 As it turns out, the reaction occurs better in alkaline environments, which means that once you've added enough baking soda to neutralize the acid in a batter or dough, any extra you add will work to increase browning.
-So I made five batches of pancakes using identical batters consisting of flour, baking powder, egg, buttermilk, melted butter, salt, and sugar and varying amounts of baking soda, starting with none and increasing it by 1⁄8-teaspoon increments up to a full 1⁄2 teaspoon per batch.
-Each pancake was cooked on a preheated griddle for exactly 11⁄2 minutes per side.
+So I made five batches of pancakes using identical batters consisting of flour, baking powder, egg, buttermilk, melted butter, salt, and sugar and varying amounts of baking soda, starting with none and increasing it by one-eighth-teaspoon increments, up to a full half teaspoon per batch.
+Each pancake was cooked on a preheated griddle for exactly one and a half minutes per side.
 The results very clearly demonstrate the browning effect of baking soda.

 This browning phenomenon isn't just limited to pancakes, of course.
 For example, cookie recipes routinely include baking soda to aid browning, even when there isn't an acid for it to react with.